xk-dragonfly/xk-RPC/README.md

 3. **Build and Run the Application**:

-   Use Maven or Gradle to build and start the `consumer` and `provider` modules:
+   Use Maven to build and start the `consumer` and `provider` modules:

     ```bash
     # Start the Provider module